bezabu/bb-gp-pp4-part/README.md

     - AC1 A list of all defects is displayed
     - AC2 The defect page is opened when clicking on the defect
   - Tasks:
-    - Creade a defect list view with an iterated list of all defects
+    - Create a defect list view with an iterated list of all defects
     - Add a link to each defect detail in each iteration

 Defect list sort and filter